mbreese/sjq/README.md

 whatever account has started the daemon.
 You can also run the daemon as root and it will run the jobs as the UID/GID of the submitting user.
-However, if you *really* want to do this, please consider a different scheduler, such as Open Grid Engine, PBS, or SLURM.
+However, if you *really* want to do this, please consider a different scheduler, such as Open Grid Engine/SGE, PBS, or SLURM.
 SJQ was designed to make it easier to run multi-task pipelines on a single server that didn't already have a job scheduler installed.
 It should be used sparingly!